 An algae culture increases in density through cell division.
 If conditions are right, then the algae will continue their cell division until a culture reaches its maximum density.
 At this point, the algae are harvested, so the algae biomass itself is the product.
 In our closed photobioreactors, we achieve a density of 1 to 2 grams of dry material per litre.
 When this point is reached, we take the algae out.
 This biomass can be directly used for food purposes or as cattle feed, but we can also further process the biomass, ‘break it open’ and extract the most interesting substances.
 If we take this latter approach, it’s called bio-refining or extraction.
 The whole process of cultivating, harvesting and further processing the algae presents a major challenge.
 That’s because each step is important and has to be carried out as efficiently as possible to ensure that the entire operation is profitable.

 If we add too much CO2, then the pH of the fluid will fall too strongly, and the algae won’t grow enough.
-If we don’t add enough CO2, that in itself isn’t a problem, but the algae will grow more slowly, because their growth is limited by lack of carbon dioxide.
+If we don’t add enough CO2, that in itself isn’t a problem, but the algae will grow more slowly, because their growth is limited by the lack of carbon dioxide.
 For each alga, an optimum amount of CO2 can be added.
 Moreover, the CO2 needs to be given time to dissolve in the fluid.
-If the CO2 doesn’t dissolve, then it will ultimately escape from the reactor again, which means you’re simply wasting CO2.
+If the CO2 doesn’t dissolve, then it will ultimately escape from the bioreactor again, which means you’re simply wasting CO2.
 Whether the CO2 is effectively dissolved and absorbed therefore needs to be taken into account as well.
 The design of the reactor plays an important role in managing this aspect.

 If this process is scaled up to actual production scale, then logistics will become a major factor in determining where the CO2 comes from.
 In principle, it’s possible to use exhaust gases straight from factories, but then you need to remove substances like sulphur oxide and nitrogen oxide, which are also present in these flue gases.
 If the levels of these substances are too high, they will inhibit the growth of the algae.
 There are technical solutions to this problem, however.
 The next question is: how far away can the algae factory be from the CO2 source?
 If this distance is too great, then the CO2 will have to be transported in another, controlled form, such as bicarbonate.
 Another option is to develop CO2 air-capture units that enable local extra CO2 to be extracted from the air.
 The University of Twente is working on this technology in another Interreg algae growth project, known as IDEA and currently running in North West Europe.
 The Radius research group at Thomas More UAS is also involved in this project.
 In technological terms, we know it’s possible, but the crucial point is how much the technology will cost.